Morganb5/Test/README.md

 # Test
 ## Testing the function of cloning
-Hello this is a cange for a pull
+Hello this is a change for a pull
+THe pull was succesful thank you